How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 The choice of materials directly affects the weight and durability of a hiking backpack.
 You may have come across the term “denier,” but understanding its meaning is important.
 Denier refers to the weight of 9000 meters of yarn and helps describe the thickness of the fabric.
 For instance, a fabric weighing 400 grams for 9000 meters of yarn is referred to as a 400-denier fabric (or 400D).
 A fabric with a denier of 1000 is much coarser than a 400-denier fabric.
 Manufacturers often use denier as a unit of measurement to describe the thickness of popular backpack fabrics like nylon and Cordura.
 Another unit of measurement used for fabric weight is grams per square meter (g/m2 or GSM).

 Although many of the fabrics used in backpacks are initially waterproof or water-repellent, the coating that provides this feature can wear off over time, particularly through abrasion.
 As a result, the seams of the backpack may eventually start to leak, especially during heavy rainfall.
-To ensure the contents of your pack remain dry, it is recommended to utilize liners and covers.
+To ensure the contents of your pack remain dry, it is recommended to use liners and covers.
 These additional layers of protection help safeguard your gear from moisture and maintain its dryness, even in challenging weather conditions.

 Size

 The size of the backpack you require depends on several factors, including the volume of your gear, the duration of your trips, and your packing style.
-For most individuals, a backpack with a capacity of 60-70 liters is suitable for extended weekend backpacking trips lasting two to three nights.
-Some might need only 50L while others may need as much as 100L.
+For most individuals, a backpack with a capacity of 60-70 liters is suitable for weekend backpacking trips lasting two to three nights.
+Some might need only 50L, while others may need as much as 100L.
 It’s generally more comfortable to have a larger pack that’s only halfway filled, rather than an overloaded smaller pack.
 When selecting a backpack, consider whether your gear can fit comfortably inside with enough space remaining for food and other essentials.

 How to choose the best hiking backpack: packs comparison